Paimon2/LefttoRight/README.md

 ## Usage
 You'll need all assets (ending in .png) to have proper textures in the game and not white quads rendered everywhere.
+If you would like to play the game without worrying about compilation, you may use the pre-compiled binaries in /Debug (launch the exe).

 ## Compilation
 LefttoRight was compiled using Visual Studio 2017 on Windows 10.

-If you would like to play the game without worrying about this, you may use the pre-compiled binaries in /Debug (launch the exe).

 ## Controls